 The noise handling of the microphone is decent.
 While your voice gets drowned out in loud environments, the person you're speaking to should have no problem hearing you in moderately loud situations.

 The battery performance of these headphones is mediocre.
 They last 4.4 hours off a single charge, which is similar to many other truly wireless headphones but is a lot shorter than the six hours JBL advertises.
 They take 1.3 hours to charge, which is fairly long, and their case only gives around two full additional charges, which gives them a disappointing total battery life overall.
 On the bright side, they feature an auto-off timer to help conserve battery life.

 The dedicated companion app for the JBL LIVE 300TWS is great.
 It gives you a ton of customization options, including button mapping, EQ presets, and a fully parametric EQ.
 You can also turn the headphones' auto-off feature on or off within the app, though it's set to 'on' by deafult.

 The Bluetooth connectivity features of these headphones are only okay.
 They're Bluetooth 5.0 headphones but unfortunately, they don't feature multi-device or NFC pairing for the easily pairing or switching of devices.
-Their line of sight range is great, though this is very dependant on your environment, and your real-world usage may vary.
-Unfortunately, we recorded high latency on PC as well as on both Android and iOS while watching a YouTube video.
+Their line of sight range is great, though this is very dependent on your environment, and your real-world usage may vary.
+Unfortunately, we recorded high latency on PC as well as on both Android and iOS while watching a YouTube video, so you may want to consider the JBL Tune 125TWS Truly Wireless if lower audio latency is a concern.
 However, it's worth noting that apps and devices seem to compensate for this differently, so you may experience different results.